Arrhythmogenic cardiomyopathy: Echocardiography

 Echocardiography may reveal an enlarged, hypokinetic right ventricle with a paper-thin RV free wall.
 The dilatation of the RV will cause dilatation of the tricuspid valve annulus, with subsequent tricuspid regurgitation.
 Paradoxical septal motion may also be present.

-MRI
+Magnetic resonance imaging

 Fatty infiltration of the RV free wall can be visible on cardiac MRI.
 Fat has increased intensity in T1-weighted images.
 However, it may be difficult to differentiate intramyocardial fat and the epicardial fat that is commonly seen adjacent to the normal heart.
 Also, the sub-tricuspid region may be difficult to distinguish from the atrioventricular sulcus, which is rich in fat.

 Cardiac MRI can visualize the extreme thinning and akinesis of the RV free wall.
 However, the normal RV free wall may be about 3 mm thick, making the test less sensitive.

 Angiography

 Right ventricular angiography is considered the gold standard for the diagnosis of ACM.
 Findings consistent with ACM are an akinetic or dyskinetic bulging localized to the infundibular, apical, and subtricuspid regions of the RV.
 The specificity is 90%; however, the test is observer dependent.